elezine/Northern_Change_Lab/Resources.md

 ## Geocomputation workflows

-1. [Geohackweek](https://geohackweek.github.io/): An up-to-date resource for geoprocessing workflows in Python, introduced through a series of Jupiter notebook tutorials.
+1. [Geohackweek](https://geohackweek.github.io/): An up-to-date resource for geoprocessing workflows in Python, introduced through a series of python Jupiter notebook tutorials.
 Thanks to The University of Washington organizers for offering these workshops and archiving the tutorials!

 2. Spatial-ecology.net workshops and [tutorials](http://spatial-ecology.net/dokuwiki/doku.php): Now preserved on Youtube, this site gives introductions to a variety of geospatial processing, including command line programs like gdal, and GIS software like QGIS and GRASS.
-Includes some introduction to linux and bash as well.
+Includes some introduction to linux, bash, and python as well.
 Thank you to Giuseppe Amatulli at Yale for hosting this site.

 ## Remote sensing tutorials